flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

       * Using the keypad type in `EGFF/EGCC`
       * Once this is in the scratch pad you can press LSK1R.
-      * This following screen would should you "company routes".
+      * This following screen would show you "company routes".
 Since there are none stored select `Return` using LSK6L.

     ![mcdu5](../assets/beginner-guide/mcdu/mcdu5.png)